WhoIsSethDaniel/mason-tool-installer.nvim/README.md

 This plugin has the same requirements as [Mason](https://github.com/williamboman/mason.nvim).
 And, of course, this plugin requires that Mason be installed.

+Optionally:
-Optionally, [mason-lspconfig](https://github.com/williamboman/mason-lspconfig.nvim) can be installed for the option to use lspconfig names instead of Mason names.
+-   [mason-lspconfig](https://github.com/williamboman/mason-lspconfig.nvim) can be installed for the option to use lspconfig names instead of Mason names.
+-   [mason-null-ls](https://github.com/jay-babu/mason-null-ls.nvim) can be installed for the option to use null-ls names instead of Mason names.
+-   [mason-nvim-dap](https://github.com/jay-babu/mason-nvim-dap.nvim) can be installed for the option to use nvim-dap names instead of Mason names.

 ## Installation